-A healthier, vegan chocolate cake without eggs.
+A healthier, and very easy vegan chocolate cake.
 Olive oil and tahini lend a nutty and fruity aroma and compliment its chocolate taste.

 Tahini is a very popular ingredient in Mediterranean cuisine, and it has been used in many recipes especially during Lent and other fasting periods.
 When people fast or avoid certain food categories, it is very easy to be deprived from essential nutrients, necessary for our health and well-being.
 Eating foods rich in nutrients, like tahini, can help maintain a balanced diet.
 In Crete, during Lent, many women add tahini in their afternoon coffee since it saturates their hunger and helps them feel more energized.
 I remember my Grandma stirring slowly but steadily a couple teaspoons of tahini in her mug, while gradually adding some hot coffee.
 You want to add the coffee gradually, to give the tahini a chance to emulsify correctly, in order to achieve a smooth and lump-free beverage.
 Unfortunately, I’ve tried tahini-coffee and it’s not something I enjoy!